 If your child has an ongoing medical condition please contact the school office as soon as possible to make them aware of the condition.
 School staff will follow this up to discuss further your child's needs which may include the preparation of a Health Care Plan.

 If your child requires antibiotics please arrange for these to be taken at home.
-If this is not possible or for other prescribed medicines for on-going medical conditions (including inhalers) office staff can administer them providing the appropriate forms have been completed and agreed by the school.
+If this is not possible or for other prescribed medicines for on-going medical conditions (including inhalers) these can be administered providing the appropriate forms have been completed and agreed by the school.
 Any medication provided must be in the original labelled packaging with the printed instructions.
 We are unable to administer medicines containing Ibuprofen or Aspirin unless prescribed by a doctor.
 All medicines must be clearly named and given to the school office by the parent or carer and not sent in with children.

 To be able to administer your child's medication we must have the completed Medication Consent form and Record of Medicine Administered Forms returned to the front office.
 You can find these forms at the bottom of this page.
 Please ensure that you have filled out and signed both forms before returning to the school office.
 The document is editable so if it is easier please fill out and email to email@example.com

 For further information, please see the Supporting Children with Medical Conditions policy.

 Please click here for Surrey County Council's advice leaflet on how to deal with a head injuries in children and young people.

 For information on concussions please click this link.